 Within the White House

 “The Mooch” came and went in just 10 days.
-The White House confirmed July 31 that he was ousted as communications director.
-“Mr. Scaramucci felt it was best to give Chief of Staff John Kelly a clean slate and the ability to build his own team,” Press Secretary Sarah Huckabee Sanders said in a statement.
-Scaramucci, a Port Washington-raised financier, gave an expletive-filled interview to The New Yorker the week before in which he called Reince Priebus a “paranoid schizophrenic” and disparaged the president’s chief strategist Steve Bannon.
+The White House confirmed July 31, 2017, that he was ousted as communications director.
+“Mr. Scaramucci felt it was best to give Chief of Staff John Kelly a clean slate and the ability to build his own team,” White House Press Secretary Sarah Huckabee Sanders said in a statement.
+Scaramucci, a Port Washington-raised financier, gave an expletive-filled interview to The New Yorker the week before in which he called Reince Priebus a “paranoid schizophrenic” and disparaged Stephen Bannon.

-When President Donald Trump’s first chief of staff lost his job, the world found out about it on Twitter.
-That’s where Trump named Priebus’ replacement, Homeland Security Secretary John Kelly, on July 28.
+When President Trump’s first chief of staff lost his job, the world found out about it on Twitter.
+That’s where Trump named Priebus’ replacement, Homeland Security Secretary John Kelly, on July 28, 2017.
 So ended a tumultuous six-month tenure for Priebus, a former head of the Republican National Committee, who was widely seen as a weak chief of staff amid White House infighting.
 “We accomplished a lot together and I am proud of him!”
-Trump tweeted about Priebus.
+Trump tweeted.

 Outside the White House